MMN3003/knowledge/sishemi/features.md

 	- f2: add description on image 3 working days
 		- for each social media 1 working days
 - import posts from other social media => 5-6 working days
-- lead organization =>
+- lead organization => 12-17 working days depending on  features and designs
-- edit feed activity
+- edit feed activity => 4 working days